mpicbg-csbd/unet-smfish-seg/notes/notes.md

 # PROBLEM: prediction still has square artifacts, but only visible on weak/untrained models.

 I can still see the squares!
 This shouldn't happen, or?
+Let's write a test...
+I want to:
+1. take an image apart and put it back together exactly the same way.
+2. make sure that the parts of my images that are within the border of completely valid convolutions give exactly the same results from different patches.